mutle/vim.safariextension/README.md

 Known issues
 ------------
 * Some pages takes over the keyboard just as this extension does.
 That means that on some pages the overlay wont show up and wont recieve key combos.
-* In some pages the overlay is misplaced due to styles in the page.
 * Some pages makes the gt and gT combos jump past it.
 This will be addressed before first major release.

 Contributors